nochet/BOLA_Web/content/authors/admin/_index.md

 ### About the lab

-The Biology of Longevity and Aging (BOLA) Lab studies genetic mechanisms of differential aging rates in free-living and non-lab adapted natural populations.
+The Biology of Longevity and Aging (BOLA) Lab research focuses on understanding the genetic mechanisms and evolution of differential aging rates in free-living and non-lab adapted natural populations.
 To correctly interpret laboratory studies, we seek to understand the aging population response to habitat conditions using a longitudinal framework.
 We apply integrative approaches across biological scales, environments, and species.
 Our experiments are performed in the field, in open mesocosms, and complemented with controlled experiments.